-In general, students of color make up about 29% of the nearly 17.5 million students on U.S. campuses (Ryu, 2008).
-About 20% of the college students designated as minorities were born outside the United States or have a foreign-born parent, and 11% spoke a language other than English while growing up (U.S. Census Bureau, 2000).
-About 11% of students in higher education are diagnosed as having disabilities and special needs.
-A significant proportion of this diverse range of students are ill-served by postsecondary education institutions.
+a foreign-born parent, and 11 percent spoke a language other than English while growing up.5 About 11 percent of students in higher education are diagnosed as having disabilities and special needs.
+A significant proportion of this diverse range of students is ill served by postsecondary education institutions.
 They are underrepresented among those admitted and overrepresented among the dropouts.
-A 2009 report from the Education Trust indicates that, of all freshmen entering two-year institutions in 1999, only one-third ended up with a certificate, associate's degree, or transferred to a four-year college within four years.
-For underrepresented minorities (i.e., "blacks, Latinos, Native Americans"), the success rate was only 24% as compared to 38% for other students.
-And only

-7% of the underrepresented students who had entered community colleges ended up with a bachelor's degree within a 10 year period.
-Of those entering four year colleges, only about 45% of underrepresented students who entered as freshmen had received a bachelor's degree six years later as compared to 57% of other students.
+A 2009 report from the Education Trust indicates that, of all freshmen entering two-year institutions in 1999, only one-third ended up with a certificate, associate degree, or transferred to a four-year college within four years.
+For underrepresented minorities (for example, blacks, Latinos, or Native Americans), the success rate was only 24 percent as compared to 38 percent for other students.
+And only 7 percent of the underrepresented students who had entered community colleges ended up with a bachelor degree within a ten-year period.
+Of those entering four-year colleges, only about 45 percent of underrepresented students who entered as freshmen had received a bachelor degree six years later as compared to 57 percent of other students.

 The institutional problem is understood to be even greater when one factors in how many students never graduate from high school.
 While the data are imperfect, few doubt that too many youngsters are dropping out before high school graduation.
 And this is particularly the case for some subgroups.
-For example, in the U.S., there are about 53 million students in K-12, with about 17 million in 9-12.
-About three-fourths of Asian American and White ninth graders graduate from high school within four years; the combined figure for African Americans, Hispanics, and Native Americans is about half of that (Cataldi, Laird, & KewalRamani, 2009).
+For example, in the United States, there are about 53 million students in K-12, with about 17 million in 9-12.
+About three-fourths of Asian American and white ninth graders graduate from high school within four years; the combined figure for African Americans, Hispanics, and Native Americans is about half of that.6